wp-plugins/conditional-woo-checkout-field/readme.txt

 6. Custom error message displayed after the customer attempts to checkout without completing your required field.

 == Changelog ==
+= 1.0.8 =
+* Minor Fix

+= 1.0.7 =
+* Minor Fix

+= 1.0.6 =
+* Bug fix: Some orders were being processed when the conditional field was set to be required, but the customer did not complete the field.

+= 1.0.5 =
+* Bug fix: When the conditional field was set to be required, it was requiring it on all orders regardless of whether or not the conditional product was in the cart.
+This update correctly checks to see if the conditional product is in the cart, and if the conditional field is required.
+If both of those conditions are met it will check to see if the conditional field has a value before processing the order, otherwise it will display an error message.

+= 1.0.4 =
+* Bug fix: Custom field not appending to order emails.

 = 1.0.3 =
 * Minor Fix

 = 1.0.2 =
 * Bug fix to allow the field to not be required.